Berlin 2025: Dates, draws, prize money and everything you need to know

 An extension of the German Open (which dates back to the late 1800s), the tournament started its grass-court era in 2021.
 It has already become a key stop on the road to Wimbledon, evidenced by its exceptional entry list.

 Nine of the Top 10 players in the PIF WTA Singles Rankings are set to compete in Berlin, making it one of the most elite fields of the season.
-The main-draw cutoff currently stands at No. 18.
+The main-draw cutoff was initially a sky-high No. 18.

 Here are the key facts you need to know as the tour heads to the German capital: